-The faculty in Hamilton's Economics Department are dedicated teachers and scholars who publish regularly in top academic journals, author textbooks, and write articles on teaching economics to undergraduates.
+The faculty members in Hamilton's Economics Department are dedicated teachers and scholars who publish regularly in top academic journals, author textbooks and write articles on teaching economics to undergraduates.
 The department is routinely ranked among the top in research productivity at liberal arts colleges.

 Balkan has received several awards and grants for his work, including the International Development Research Center Grant in 1996 to study the effects of short term capital flows on the Turkish economy.
 He teaches economic development, international finance and political economy of the Middle East at Hamilton and has lectured as a visiting professor at Bilkent University in Ankara and Sabanci University in Istanbul, Turkey.

 Balkan’s recent book on the formation of the Turkish middle class and education Reproducing Class: Education, Neoliberalism, and the Rise of the New Middle Class in Istanbul was published in January 2009 by Berghahn Books.
 He is currently working on a manuscript titled The Neoliberal Landscape and the Rise of Islamic Capital.

 Conover’s current research interests include health policy, corruption, and formal and informal labor markets, among other topics in applied microeconomics.More about Emily Conover >>